Bank of Bird-in-Hand

 Bank of Bird-in-Hand is an American bank, the first in the United States to open following the passage of the Dodd Frank Act in 2010.
-It was founded in Pennsylvania by a group of local Amish and non-Amish investors.
+It was founded in Bird-in-Hand, Pennsylvania by a group of local Amish and non-Amish investors.

 History

 On November 27, 2013, the Federal Deposit Insurance Corporation approved the launch of Bank of Bird-in-Hand.
-At the time of opening, the Bank had $17 million in capital.
+At the time of opening, the bank had $17 million in capital.

-The Bank celebrated its first anniversary on December 2, 2014.
+The bank celebrated its first anniversary on December 2, 2014.

 Lori Maley replaced Alan Dakey as CEO of the bank on March 1, 2017.